 (a) General.
 Ping Identity will have the right, upon reasonable prior written notice to Customer, at a mutually agreeable time, and no more than once in any twelve (12) month period, to either audit or have an independent audit firm selected by Ping Identity audit Customer’s equipment on which the Software is installed, and all related back-up files, to verify compliance with this Agreement.
 Any such audit will be conducted during normal business hours in a manner so as not to unreasonably interfere with Customer’s normal operations.
 Such audits will be conducted at Ping Identity’s expense.
 In the event that an audit reveals that Customer has failed to pay Fees consistent with its use of the Software, Customer will remit to Ping Identity the applicable Fees for the overuse, based on the then-current per-unit rate on the applicable Order Form(s), and reimburse Ping Identity for all reasonable costs and expenses incurred by Ping Identity in connection with such audit.

 (b) PingIntelligence Reporting.
 If Ping Identity requests, Customer will generate reports within the PingIntelligence Software within thirty (30) days of the end of each calendar quarter that show the monthly usage volume during each month of such quarter (even if a partial quarter), and will provide this report to Ping Identity.
 In addition to this report, if the PingIntelligence Software notifies Customer that its use of the PingIntelligence Software is in excess of the usage limits, Customer will notify Ping Identity.
-If the report or notice indicates that Customer’s usage of the PingIntelligence Software is in excess of the licensed tier, beginning on the first of the month following the deadline of the report or receipt of the notice, Customer will be upgraded to the applicable license tier for the remainder of the term of the applicable Order Form.
+If the report or notice indicates that Customer’s usage of the PingIntelligence Software is in excess of the usage limits, beginning on the first of the month following the deadline of the report or receipt of the notice, Customer will be upgraded to an increased usage limit corresponding to the increased usage amount for the remainder of the term of the applicable Order Form, at the then-current per unit rate on such Order Form without requiring the execution of any variation documents or further Order Forms.
 Ping Identity will invoice Customer for the incremental cost of the new tier at such time, and upon future invoice dates if there are multiple payment dates on the applicable Order Form(s).

 5.2 Confidentiality.
 The Receiving Party shall not disclose or use any Confidential Information of the Disclosing Party for any purpose outside the scope of this Agreement, except with the Disclosing Party’s prior written permission.
 The Receiving Party may disclose Confidential Information to its Affiliates and service providers on a need-to-know basis, and such Affiliates and service providers may use such Confidential Information, in each case only for the purposes of fulfilling Receiving Party’s obligations under this Agreement.
 The Receiving Party shall be liable to the Disclosing Party for all actions and omissions of its Affiliates and service providers with respect to such information as if such actions and omissions were those of the Receiving Party hereunder.